Rust-Coding-Guidelines/rust-coding-guidelines/src/safe-guides/coding_practice/fn-design/P.FUD.01.md

 # P.FUD.01 Should rebind variables which pass into closure

 **[Description]**
-In default case, closure captures environment variables with `borrow`, or it is also allowed to pass environment variables into closure with `move` keyword.
+By default, closure captures environment variables with `borrow`, or it is also allowed to pass environment variables into closure with `move` keyword.

 It is more readable to rebind and regroup these variables which pass into closure.